chrisnoonan98675/site/xl-deploy/how-to/install-xl-deploy-as-a-service.markdown

 		Service "XL_Deploy" installed successfully!

-1. Now you can go to the `Services` application and start/stop your new `XL-Deploy` service
+1. Now you can go to the `Services` application and start/stop your new `XL_Deploy` service

 	![Service entry](images/windows_nssm_1.png)